Forna Peel & Stick Cork Wall Panel Installation

 Installing first tile

-Working from lower right to left, make sure the overlap notch is always in the upper left position as shown in image 1.
+Working from lower right to left, make sure the overlap notch is always in the upper left position.

 - Beginning from inside corner on right, place first tile.